TomerRonen34/conv-time-series/README.md

 # conv-time-series
-Learning to regress polynomial time series with a CNN
+Polynomial time series regression using a fully convolutional net: inference is ~26 times faster than a dense net.